 Playing golf in the UK is never going to be year-round, therefore every now and then we all need to get away and play golf in the sun.

-So where do we go year-round to play golf in temperates with an everage of around 23 Centigrade?
+So where do we go year-round to play golf in temperatures with an everage of around 23 Centigrade?
 The Simple answer is the Canary Islands and we feature in this blog the spectacular island of La Gomera.

 Where is La Gomera?

 Located to the south west of Tenerife, La Gomera is the second smallest island in the Canaries archipelago.
 This area is perfect for a Spanish golfing holiday

 How do I get there?

 The island is accessible either by Ferry or by Air.
-The first option which appears to be the most cost effective and most popular is the Fred Olsen Ferry which operates three times daily between Los Cristianos and San Sebastian, covering the 45 kilometre journey in a little over 50 minutes.
+The first option which appears to be the most cost-effective and most popular is the Fred Olsen Ferry which operates three times daily between Los Cristianos and San Sebastian, covering the 45-kilometre journey in a little over 50 minutes.

-The alternative, would be to fly from Tenerife North Airport directly into Playa Santiago airport, a short hop of less than 30 minutes and one that should be considered if perhaps your stay on the island is short and perhaps time is a little tight for your trip.
+The alternative, would be to fly from Tenerife North Airport directly into Playa Santiago airport, a short hop of fewer than 30 minutes and one that should be considered if perhaps your stay on the island is short and perhaps time is a little tight for your trip.

 A potted cultural history of the island

 Like most islands it has an interesting history, the Berbers were the first inhabitants of the Canary Islands and on La Gomera survived on farming and agriculture and the breeding of livestock.
-The conquest of La Gomera took place at the beginning of the fifteenth century by Jean Bethencourt and after a period of peace time with the islanders and their invaders living in harmony.
+The conquest of La Gomera took place at the beginning of the fifteenth century by Jean Bethencourt and after a period of peacetime with the islanders and their invaders living in harmony.

 The island also played a major role in the discovery of America, when on the 6th of September 1492 Christopher Columbus with his three caravels stopped to take on supplies and departed for the New World.